Cuba: Foreign relations

 Cuba is a founding member of the United Nations, G77, Non-Aligned Movement, Organisation of African, Caribbean and Pacific States, ALBA, and Organization of American States.
 Cuba has conducted a foreign policy that is uncharacteristic of such a minor, developing country.
 Under Castro, Cuba was heavily involved in wars in Africa, Central America and Asia.
 Cuba supported Algeria in 1961–1965 and sent tens of thousands of troops to Angola during the Angolan Civil War.
 Other countries that featured Cuban involvement include Ethiopia, Guinea, Guinea-Bissau, Mozambique, and Yemen.
 Lesser known actions include the 1959 missions to the Dominican Republic.
 The expedition failed, but a prominent monument to its members was erected in their memory in Santo Domingo by the Dominican government, and they feature prominently at the country's Memorial Museum of the Resistance.

-In 2008, the European Union (EU) and Cuba agreed to resume full relations and cooperation activities.
+In 2008, the European Union and Cuba agreed to resume full relations and cooperation activities.
 Cuba is a founding member of the Bolivarian Alliance for the Americas.
-At the end of 2012, tens of thousands of Cuban medical personnel worked abroad, with as many as 30,000 doctors in Venezuela alone via the two countries' oil-for-doctors programme.
+Tens of thousands of Cuban medical personnel have worked abroad, with as many as 30,000 doctors in Venezuela alone via the two countries' oil-for-doctors programme.